+$^{1} Potsdam\ Institute\ for\ Climate\ Impact\ Research\ (PIK),\ Potsdam,\ Germany.\ ganopolski@pik-potsdam.de$

-Potsdam Institute for Climate Impact Research (PIK), Potsdam, Germany. ganopolski@pik-potsdam.de Max Plank Institute for Meteorology, Hamburg, Germany; also a guest scientist at PIK Correspondence to: Andrey Ganopolski (ganopolski@pik-potsdam.de)
+Max Plank Institute for Meteorology, Hamburg, Germany; also a guest scientist at PIK

+Correspondence to: Andrey Ganopolski (ganopolski @pik-potsdam.de)

-- 10 In spite of significant progress in paleoclimate reconstructions and modeling of different aspects of the past glacial cycles, the mechanisms which transform regional and seasonal variations in solar insolation into long-term and global-scale glacialinterglacial cycles are still not fully understood, in particular, for $CO_2$ variability.
+In spite of significant progress in paleoclimate reconstructions and modeling of different aspects of the past glacial cycles, the mechanisms which transform regional and seasonal variations in solar insolation into long-term and global-scale glacialinterglacial cycles are still not fully understood, in particular, for CO2 variability.
 Here using the Earth system model of intermediate complexity CLIMBER-2 we performed simulations of co-evolution of climate, ice sheets and carbon cycle over the last 400,000 years using the orbital forcing as the only external forcing.
-The model simulates temporal dynamics of $CO_2$ , - 15 global ice volume and other climate system characteristics in good agreement with paleoclimate reconstructions.
-These results provide strong support to the idea that long and strongly asymmetric glacial cycles of the late Quaternary represent a direct but strongly nonlinear response of the Northern Hemisphere ice sheets to the orbital forcing.
-This direct response is strongly amplified and globalized by the carbon cycle feedbacks.
+The model simulates temporal dynamics of CO2, global ice volume and other climate system characteristics in good agreement with paleoclimate reconstructions.
 Using simulations performed with the model in different configurations, we also analyze the role of individual processes and sensitivity to the choice of model parameters.
-While - 20 many features of simulated glacial cycles are rather robust, some details of $CO_2$ evolution, especially during glacial terminations, are sensitive to the choice of model parameters.
-Specifically, we found two major regimes of $CO_2$ changes during terminations: in the first one, when the recovery of the Atlantic meridional overturning circulation (AMOC) occurs only at the end of the termination, a pronounced overshoot in $CO_2$ concentration occurs at the beginning of the interglacial and $CO_2$ remains almost constant during interglacial or even decline towards the end, resembling Eemian $CO_2$ dynamics. - 25 However, if the recovery of the AMOC occurs in the middle of the glacial termination, CO2 concentration continues to rise during interglacial, similar to Holocene.
+While many features of simulated glacial cycles are rather robust, some details of CO2 evolution, especially during glacial terminations, are rather sensitive to the choice of model parameters.
+Specifically, we found two major regimes of CO2 changes during terminations: in the first one, when the recovery of the Atlantic meridional overturning circulation (AMOC) occurs only at the end of the termination, a pronounced overshoot in CO2 concentration occurs at the beginning of the interglacial and CO2 remains almost constant during interglacial or even decline towards the end, resembling Eemian CO2 dynamics.
+However, if the recovery of the AMOC occurs in the middle of the glacial termination, CO2 concentration continues to rise during interglacial, similar to Holocene.
 We also discuss potential contribution of the brine rejection mechanism for the CO2 and carbon isotopes in the atmosphere and the ocean during the past glacial termination.